 Yep, I couldn’t see how I could parent by myself.
 Doing so didn’t seem possible.
 I laugh about that now.

 Back then I had one little boy who wasn’t even a year old yet.
 I really didn’t think I could handle solo parenting.
 It sounded awful.
 Just being the only parent around for days, weeks, months at a time?
 How could we even be thinking about that?

-Well, as it turned out, we decided that Active duty Army was the way to go.
-He signed his papers in November of 2005 and left for Germany.
+Well, as it turned out, we decided that active duty Army was the way to go.
+He signed his papers and left for Germany.
 Instant solo parenting!

-Over the years I have in fact gone days, weeks, months and one time almost a year as the only parent in the house.
-Over the years I have learned a lot about myself, my parenting and about how to be with kids when you are the only one in charge.
+Over the years I have in fact gone days, weeks, months, and one time over a year as the only parent in the house.
+Over the years I have learned a lot about myself, my parenting, and about how to be with kids when you are the only one in charge.

 Whether your spouse is in the Military or has another job that keeps them away sometimes, solo parenting can be draining.
 Find some good support systems to help you through.
 Realize that you will have to let things go and enjoy the time that you do have together.
 You can get through it, I know that you can.

 Last Updated on May 9, 2022 by Writer